 According to Bacescu (1972), sabellids are accustomed to turbidity and silt.
-Spirobranchus triqueter has also recently been recorded by De Kluijver (1993) from Scotland in the aphotic zone, indicating that the species would not be sensitive to an increase in turbidity.
+Spirobranchus triqueter has also recently been recorded by De Kluijver (1993) from Scotland in the aphotic zone, indicating that the species would not be sensitive to light reduction due to an increase in turbidity.
+In addition, Spirobranchus triqueter is commonly found under boulders where sediment may accumulate.